 Figure 1

 Net migration was expected to decline from 2024 onwards, regardless of the change in government or any new policies.
-This is for two reasons.
-First, more former international students are emigrating following a boom in arrivals between 2021 and 2023, although student emigration is not as high as expected because a higher share started staying in the UK.
+This is for two main reasons.
+First, more former international students are emigrating following a boom in arrivals between 2021 and 2023, although student emigration is not as high as expected because a higher share stayed in the UK.
 Second, immigration has declined following the introduction of visa restrictions by the previous government.
-In the first nine months of 2024, visa grants for long-term work and study fell by 43% and 31%, respectively, compared to the year before.
+In 2024, the number of visas issued for work and study fell by 56% and 14%, respectively.

-The government promised to maintain most of the restrictions introduced by the Conservatives in the first half of 2024.
-That includes the ban on partners and children of care workers and most overseas students, increasing the general skilled worker salary threshold to £38,700, and abolishing the 20% going rate discount for migrants working in shortage occupations.
-Planned increases to the £29,000 threshold for family migrants have been frozen pending a review by the MAC, however.
+The government has so far maintained most of the restrictions that the Conservatives introduced in the first half of 2024.
+That includes the ban on partners and children of care workers and most overseas students, increasing the general skilled worker salary threshold from £26,200 to £38,700, and abolishing the 20% going rate discount for migrants working in shortage occupations.
+Planned increases to the £29,000 threshold for family migrants have been frozen pending a review by the MAC.
+Later in 2025, the government is expected to publish a White Paper outlining any further changes to the UK’s immigration policy.

 In one sense, it will be easy to track whether the Labour government is fulfilling its promises to lower net migration: official data will reveal if net migration falls by a significant amount in the coming years.
-However, it is important to note that declining numbers will not necessarily result from the current government’s policies.
+However, declining numbers will not necessarily result from the current government’s policies.
+They will also result from the previous government’s policies, or changes in migration patterns that are independent from policy changes.
 In addition, the numbers alone do not tell us much about the impacts of net migration, which depend in large part on who is migrating, not just how many.

 Pledge 2: Reducing reliance on overseas workers

-Most of the recent growth in work migration came from the health and care industry, especially aftercare workers were added to the shortage occupation list in 2022.
+Most of the recent growth in work migration came from the health and care industry, especially after care workers were added to the shortage occupation list in 2022.
 The increases prompted the Conservative government to introduce new restrictions in early 2024 – a rise in the minimum income threshold for a skilled work visa in the private sector, a ban on care workers bringing their partners and children to the UK, and increased scrutiny of employers applying to sponsor care workers’ visas.
-The new government has said it will maintain the restrictions.
+The Labour government has maintained these restrictions.

-The number of skilled worker visas issued fell by 57% in the first 9 months of 2024 compared to the year before.
-This was mostly driven by a sharp decline in health and care, though other skilled visas also fell significantly in the third quarter.
-It likely reflects the combined impact of the new restrictions, as well as operational changes in the Home Office to scrutinise sponsorship applications in the care sector more carefully and step up enforcement against employers who break the law.
+The number of skilled worker visas issued fell by 60% in 2024 compared to the year before.
+This was mostly driven by an 81% decline in Health and Care visas issued, though other skilled visa issuances also fell in the second half of the year.
+This likely reflects the combined impact of the new restrictions, as well as operational changes in the Home Office to scrutinise sponsorship applications in the care sector more carefully and step up enforcement against employers who break the law.

 Official data will tell us whether work visa numbers continue to decline.
 However, it will be difficult to assess whether domestic skills initiatives are having an impact, or whether any future declines result from the government’s new policies.